Business.gov.nl

 Energy labels for houses

-Houses and apartments must have an energy label (in Dutch) when they are being built, sold or rented.
+Houses and apartments must have an energy label (in Dutch) when they are being built, sold, or rented.
+The label shows how energy-efficient the house is.
 The owner must hand over the certificate to the purchaser or tenant.
+This applies to new and to existing buildings.
 The certificate must be issued by a certified advisor.

 Energy labels for non-residential buildings

-Public buildings, such as schools, offices, shops, or hospitals, should also have an energy certificate (in Dutch) when they are built, sold, or rented out.
-Only a certified energy adviser (in Dutch) can draft and apply for an energy label.
+Commercial and public buildings, such as schools, offices, shops, or hospitals, should also have an energy performance certificate EPC when they are built, sold, or rented out.
+Only a certified energy adviser (in Dutch) can draft and apply for an energy label for utility buildings.
 The label is valid for a maximum of 10 years.

-The energy performance of buildings is determined with NTA 8800 and provides information about the energy quality of the home or building.
+The energy performance certificate of buildings provides information about the energy quality of the home or building.
 You can look up the energy label of a building online (in Dutch).